-sennder has been rapidly growing over the last year.
-Acquiring two companies and adding four new offices in 2020 resulted in a mishmash of communication processes.
+sennder has grown rapidly since its inception; it’s acquired two companies and added four new offices in 2020, resulting in a variety of communication processes.
 Each team was using different software and had varying procedures.
 Some offices were working on Zendesk, some on Gmail and Google Groups.
-Many used Slack, where collaboration was disconnected entirely from customer communication.
+Many used Slack, where collaboration was disconnected from customer communication.

-Daniel Mota Pereira, Principal Operations Tooling at sennder, shares, “We had teams working with different tools that were not integrated to each other.
+Daniel Mota Pereira, Program Manager of Operations Tooling at sennder shares, “We had teams working with different tools that were not integrated into each other.
 We realized there were a lot of repetitive tasks that could be streamlined or completely automated.
-Through Front we could optimize collaboration between teams.”
+Through Front, we could optimize collaboration between teams.”

-The company was looking to improve data on team performance, gain visibility between teams, and increase customer satisfaction.
-Their team runs thousands of loads daily—communication must stay on track so that customers’ loads get picked up on schedule.
+When the company first considered Front back in 2020, they were looking to improve data on team performance, gain visibility between teams, and increase customer satisfaction.
+Their team runs thousands of loads daily, and communication must stay on track so that customers’ loads get picked up on schedule.

-The sennder team created a 360-degree view of customer data and communication by using Front’s integrations with Salesforce, Asana, Slack, Aircall, and Looker.
-Teammates can see all data from these systems within Front — they no longer have to manage multiple tools to find the specific information they need.
-For example, with Front Analytics and the Looker integration, they have 16 dashboards that include daily hours spent in the tool, a daily and weekly activity report, how many messages are managed per user, and which integrations are active and how they are being used.
+The sennder team created a 360-degree view of customer data and communication by using Fronts integrations with Salesforce, Asana, Slack, Aircall, and Looker.
+Teammates can see all data from these systems within Front; they no longer have to manage multiple tools to find the specific information they need.
+For example, with Front Analytics and the Looker integration, they have 16 dashboards that include performance and engagement metrics, allowing the relevant audience to analyze and take appropriate actions accordingly.

 Tags automate communication to ensure loads stay on track